How To Clean Built-In Office Coffee Maker

 Does your coffee at work taste a bit bitter lately?
 It may be because your coffee maker is dirty.
 Why not give that built-in coffee maker machine a cleaning?
 Nobody wants to sit in a chair while sipping a steaming hot mug of sour, chunky, or burnt coffee.
 Do you want to learn how to clean your office coffee maker?
 Follow these quick and easy methods.

 To learn how to clean built-in coffee makers, you should know the different types of coffee makers for starters.
-That way, you can easily clean your coffee maker with the appropriate methods for its kind.
+You can easily clean your coffee maker with the appropriate methods.

 Your coffee maker might be one of the following: